-The Concerns and Complaints Process - An overview
+The Student Concerns and Complaints Procedure - An overview

-- 30. The procedure is intended to provide a timely, simple and streamlined process with a strong focus on early resolution by empowered and well-trained staff. - 31.
+- The procedure is intended to provide a timely, simple and streamlined process with a strong focus on early resolution by empowered and well-trained staff. - 31.
 The procedure involves the following four stages: - Early Resolution (stage 1) seeks to resolve straightforward concerns swiftly and effectively at the point at which the concern is raised, or as close to that point as possible, for example at departmental level.
-In all cases, students will be directed to the next stage of the procedure if they remain dissatisfied at the conclusion of the early resolution stage.

-- 2. Formal Complaint (stage 2) is appropriate where а student is dissatisfied with the outcome of early resolution, or where early resolution is not possible or appropriate due to the complexity or seriousness of the case.
-This will usually be investigated by an independent Complaint Investigator appointed by the Student Appeals, Complaints and Conduct Office.
+In all cases, students will be directed to the next stage of the procedure if they remain dissatisfied at the conclusion of the early resolution stage. - Formal Complaint (stage 2) is appropriate where a student is dissatisfied with the outcome of early resolution, or where early resolution is not possible or appropriate due to the complexity or seriousness of the case.
+This will usually be investigated by an independent Complaint Investigator appointed by the Student Progress Team.
 This stage may include mediation or conciliation where appropriate. - 3.
-Internal Review (stage 3) provides an opportunity for a formal review, carried by the Pro-Vice-Chancellor out (Education), of the process of the formal complaint stage to ensure that appropriate procedures were followed; and/or that the outcome was reasonable.
+Internal Review (stage 3) provides an opportunity for a formal internal review. carried out by the Pro-Vice-Chancellor (Education), of the process of the formal complaint stage to ensure appropriate procedures were followed; and/or that the outcome was reasonable.
 This stage will not normally require a reconsideration of the issues raised.
-At the conclusion of this stage, a Completion of Procedures letter will be issued to the complainant to enable them to request an external review if they remain dissatisfied at the conclusion of the review stage. - 4.
-External Review where the complainant remains dissatisfied, they can submit a complaint for review by the Office of the Independent Adjudicator (OIA) within twelve months of the date of the Completion of Procedures letter provided by the University.
+At the conclusion of this stage, a Completion of Procedures letter will be issued to the complainant to enable them to request an external review if they remain dissatisfied at the conclusion of the internal review stage. - 4.
+External Review where the complainant remains dissatisfied, they can submit a request for a review by the Office of the Independent Adjudicator (OIA) within twelve months of the date of the Completion of Procedures letter provided by the University.